 Qiskit is the software toolkit for using quantum computing at Rensselaer, https://qiskit.org/ .

-The IBM Quantum Insider
+IBM Quantum Learning

 Comments